Australian

 walks enable us to view rock art, waterholes and some of the unique

-fauna of Uluru.
-Our guides introduce the geology of Uluru and describe
+flora and fauna of Uluru.
+Our guides introduce the geology of Uluru

-how plants and wildlife have adapted and survived in such a forbidding
+and describe how plants and wildlife have adapted and survived in

-environment.
-They also describe deep the relationship of the Anangu
+such a forbidding environment.
+They also describe deep the relationship

-and see where the people lived and carried out ceremonies.
-Here the
+people unfold, and see where the people lived and carried out ceremonies.

-beliefs of the local people are embodied in one of the great places
+Here the beliefs of the local people are embodied in one of the great

-of this world.
-From a distance Uluru is spectacular; from close up
+places of this world.
+From a distance Uluru is spectacular; from close

-it is powerful and deeply moving, and presents its exquisite and dramatic
+up it is powerful and deeply moving, and presents its exquisite and

-sculpturing.
-After our time at the base of Uluru we visit the nearby
+dramatic sculpturing.
+After our time at the base of Uluru we visit

-our understanding of Uluru and its people.
-We then return to the hotel
+continue our understanding of Uluru and its people.
+We then return

 Late this afternoon